SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

 1. Copy the backup folders from your Edge 10.7 appliance to the Edge 10.9 appliance using any file transfer tool, such as WINSCP, SCP, or FTP.

-   You can copy the backup folders to `/home/admin/migration_data/` in your Edge 10.9 appliance.
+   Copy the backup folders to `/home/admin/migration_data/` in your Edge 10.9 appliance.

 2. Backup the web applications in the Edge 10.9 appliance.
 To do this, you must first detect the IDs of the applications using the command: